MerrittWaldron/Lab-UI-Merritt-Version-/README.md

 # Lab UI
+setup environment to build and work with pyhon.
+#this command executed fom conda will crete an ENV with all the correct packages required

+conda env create --name labui --file=package.yml conda activate labui

 The lab UI can be used for plotting fermentation curves, ABV & DO control charts, generating batch reports, and optimizing OG targets.
 It has the following functions and requires the following reports:

 Fermentation curves: